semgrep/semgrep-docs/src/components/procedure/_platform-add-repo.md

     1. Commit the configuration file to your repository.
     1. Return to Semgrep Cloud Platform and click **Check connection**.

-You have now added a Semgrep job to your CI provider.
-A scan begins automatically after adding a new repository.
+You have now added a Semgrep job to your CI provider; this starts your first full Semgrep scan.
 Its findings are sent to Semgrep Cloud Platform for triage and remediation.